A priori analysis of a tensor ROM for parameter dependent parabolic problems: LRTD--ROM

 \begin{remark}[Implementation] \rm The implementation of the Galerkin LRTD-ROM \eqref{eqn:ROM} follows a two-stage algorithm, as described in \cite{mamonov2022interpolatory, mamonov2023tensorial}.

-In the first (online) stage, a low-rank approximation $\widetilde\bPhi$ of the snapshot tensor $\bPhi$ is computed.
-If it's feasible to calculate the full tensor $\bPhi$, standard algorithms like TT-SVD (for TT format), HOSVD (for Tucker format), or ALS (for CP format) can be used to find $\widetilde{\bPhi}$.
+In the first ({offline}) stage, a low-rank approximation $\widetilde\bPhi$ of the snapshot tensor $\bPhi$ is computed.
+If {it is} feasible to calculate the full tensor $\bPhi$, standard algorithms like TT-SVD (for TT format), HOSVD (for Tucker format), or ALS (for CP format) can be used to find $\widetilde{\bPhi}$.
 Otherwise, methods based on low-rank tensor interpolation (e.g., \cite{TT2,ballani2013black,dolgov2019hybrid}) or completion (e.g., \cite{bengua2017efficient,grasedyck2019stable,chen2021auto}) can be applied.
 These methods work with a sparse sampling of the parameter domain (i.e., the full order model is executed for only a small percentage of $\hcA$).
 This first stage defines the \emph{universal reduced space} $\widetilde{U}$, which is the span of all 1st-mode fibers of the compressed tensor:

 For the TT-format, the dimension of $\widetilde{U}$ is equal to $\widetilde R_1$, which is the first compression rank of $\widetilde\bPhi$.
-The column vectors $\{\bt^{j}_1\}_{j=1}^{R_1}$ from \eqref{eqn:TTv} form an orthonormal basis in $\widetilde{U}$.
-During the first stage, the system \eqref{eqn:GenericPDE} is projected into the universal space and passed to the second stage, along with the compressed tensor $\widetilde\bPhi$ (in fact, only a part of $\widetilde\bPhi$ is required for online computations).
+The column vectors $\{\bt^{j}_1\}_{j=1}^{R_1}$ from \eqref{eqn:TTv} form an orthonormal basis in $\widetilde{U}$. {This basis is stored offline.} During the first stage, the system \eqref{eqn:GenericPDE} is projected into the universal space and passed to the second stage, along with the compressed tensor $\widetilde\bPhi$ (in fact, only a part of $\widetilde\bPhi$ is required for online computations).